The Jewel of Seven Stars: 1912 edition

 When the novel was re-released in 1912, the speculative chapter 16, "Powers Old & New", had been removed.
 The ending was rewritten as an upbeat, straightforward conclusion wherein the experiment fails, everyone lives, and Margaret and Malcolm get married.
 Though Harry Ludlam's biography of Stoker states that the publishers asked for a happier and less gruesome ending, Stoker never confirmed this reason.
 In addition, Ludlam's explanation does not account for the removal of Chapter 16.
 Stoker's own perspective on censorship in a 1908 essay indicates that he would not have consented to censorship by a publisher: "[T]he strongest controlling force of imagination is in the individual with whom it originates.
 No one has power to stop the workings of imagination...individual discretion is the first line of defence against such evils as may come from imagination".
 From this statement promoting self-censorship, William Hughes constructed an argument that Stoker himself chose to revise the ending and remove Chapter 16 because it incited religious doubt and speculation that would threaten dominant religious beliefs.
-However, it is a speculation without textual evidence.